hakuhodo-technologies/scope-rl/docs/online_offline_rl.rst

 where :math:`\mathbb{E}_n [\cdot]` takes empirical average over :math:`n` trajectories sampled from online interactions.

-The benefit of On-Policy Gradient is that it enables an unbiased estimation of the policy value as :math:`n` grows.
+The benefit of On-Policy Policy Gradient is that it enables an unbiased estimation of the policy value as :math:`n` grows.
 However, as the algorithm needs :math:`n` trajectories collected by :math:`\pi_{k-1}` every time the policy is updated to :math:`\pi_{k}`, the algorithm is known to suffer from *sample inefficiency* and instability.

 Q-Learning